xenify-io/litepaper/README.md

     </tr>
     <tr>
         <td><strong>NB</strong><br>(Number of Batches)</td>
-        <td>The number of batches the user burns, influencing the discount in burn fees as the number of batches increases.
-This will be capped at 10,000 batches.</td>
+        <td>The number of batches the user burns, influencing the discount in burn fees as the number of batches increases.</td>
     </tr>
 </table>